 Based on the DC Comic-Book Created by John Broome, Bill Finger, Gil Kane & Martin Nodell, Producers – Greg Berlanti, Donald De Line & Lauren Montgomery, Music – Christopher Drake.
 Production Company – Warner Bros.
 Animation.

-Nathan Fillion (Green Lantern/Hal Jordan), Elizabeth Moss (Arisia), Jason Isaacs (Sinestro)
+Nathan Fillion (Green Lantern/Hal Jordan), Elisabeth Moss (Arisia), Jason Isaacs (Sinestro)

 Director – Christopher Berkeley, Screenplay – Michael Green & Mark Guggenheim, Animation Director – Jiro Kanai, Art Direction – Osamu Masada.